nyushima/collective-methods/beautiful-soup/README.md

 ##Installation
 ######The documentation for Beautiful Soup is great, but it assumes that you are using a Linux based operating system for your computer.
 Since most of you are Mac OS or Windows users, the installation instructions below were created for those platforms.

-###Mac Installation
+###Mac OS Installation
 1. Upgrade Python on your computer by visiting the following link: [https://www.python.org/downloads/](https://www.python.org/downloads/).
 After installation, Python 2 will remain available via the python command, and Python 3 will now be available via the python3 command.

-2. Open the Terminal Application (Mac OS) or the Command Promt (Windows) on your computer and run the following command to install pip, a tool for installing Python packages, like Beautiful Soup:
+2. Open the Terminal Application on your computer and run the following command to install pip, a tool for installing Python packages, like Beautiful Soup:
 <br />
 <pre>
 sudo easy_install pip